-(Grade Content) Week of (Date)

-Teacher/Team:

-If there are any questions, please feel free to email me/us

-Smith

-at:

-(Email Address of the Teacher

-smithmar@lpisd.org

-Link to TEAMS Folder Previous Lessons:

-Smith Lesson Plan English III for week of April 27 May 1

-Link to: (Resources).

-Objectives

-Objective / I Can:

-Complete 60 minutes of coursework for English III on Teams by Friday May 1.

-Activities

-Student Activities: (Resources, videos for students to use.)

-Go to Teams Folder.
-Look for the assignment:

-Smith Lesson Plan English III Week of April 27 may 1

-Academic/Instructional Support

-Schedule: Teacher Support -

-Ms Smith will be available at smithmar@lpisd.org to assisst

-student with any questions

-Office Hours 8 am to 12 pm Monday - Friday

-To Be Graded

-Assignment for students to submit to TEAMS Folder:

-Please submit your assignment to TEAMS folder for grades

-When is it due?
-(May 1, 2020)

-What assignments will the student submit?
+(Grade Content) Week of (Date) Teacher/Team: If there are any questions, please feel free to email me/us at: Smith ( Email Address of the Teacher Link to TEAMS Folder smithmar@lpisd.org Previous Lessons: Smith Lesson Plan English IV for week of April 27 - May 1 Link to: (Resources).
+Objectives Objective / I Can: Complete 60 minutes of coursework for English IV on Teams by Friday May 1.
+Activities Student Activities: (Resources, videos for students to use.)
+Go to Teams Folder .
+Look for the assignment: Smith Lesson Plan English IV Week of April 27 may 1 Academic/Instructional Support Schedule: Teacher Support - Ms Smith will be available at smithmar@lpisd.org to assisst student with any questions Teacher Support - Ms Smith will be available at smithmar@lpisd.org to assisst Schedule: Teacher Support - Ms Smith will be available at smithmar@lpisd.org to assisst student with any questions Schedule: Office Hours To Be Graded Assignment for students to Teacher Support - Ms Smith will be available at smithmar@lpisd.org to assisst student with any questions 8 am to 12 pm Monday - Friday Schedule: Office Hours To Be Graded Assignment for students to Teacher Support - Ms Smith will be available at smithmar@lpisd.org to assisst student with any questions 8 am to 12 pm Monday - Friday submit to TEAMS Folder: net to TEAMS folder for grades